kmcgillivray/kmcgillivray.github.io/_posts/2015-01-19-climbing-mountains-for-fun.md

 ## Mindfulness

-Of course, in order to be flexible and switch modes to fit your current time quality and energy levels, you have to be able to notice what your energy level really is.
+Of course, in order to be flexible and switch modes to fit your current time quality and energy levels, you first have to be able to notice what your energy level really is.
 As I mentioned earlier, we get a lot of conflicting messages from our minds and bodies.
 We need to have some way to first of all actually notice the different messages, and then to sort them out and decide which one is the right one to listen to.

 [Aaron Swartz](http://www.aaronsw.com/weblog/productivity) has some advice for us here: